By: Joanna Carbajal

 To achieve “ship files - not parts,” we use photogrammetry and 3D scanners to create 3D models from images of broken and worn out parts.

-One of the benefits of additive manufacturing is that complex patterns or textures can be added to parts for advanced performance.
+One of the benefits of additive manufacturing is that complex patterns or textures can be added to parts for superior performance.
 There are various benefits with adding texture to maritime spare parts:

 - Increase grip and functionality